lamkeysing92/Url-Checker/README.md

 wfuzz was throwing errors for me, so I thought I'd do what any sane programmer would do, make my own version from scratch!

-This program makes use of the wonderful requests library
+This program makes use of the wonderful requests and docopt libraries

     pip install requests
+    pip install docopt

 How to use: